robertjankowski/ga-openai-gym/README.md

 1. **Setup** -- As in many various generic algorithms at the beginning the population of individuals (neural networks) are created.
 The weights and biases of them are initialized randomly.
 2. **Selection** -- For each individual the fitness function are calculated.
 I tested both the ranking and the roulette wheel selection and the former method worked significantly better.
 As the result, the two individuals are selected with the highest fitness score.
-3. **Crossover** -- The 'parents' (two neural networks) and decomposed into the flat vectors and then the simple or the [BLX-alpha](http://www.tomaszgwiazda.com/blendX.htm) crossover is performed.
+3. **Crossover** -- The 'parents' (two neural networks) are decomposed into the flat vectors and then the simple or the [BLX-alpha](http://www.tomaszgwiazda.com/blendX.htm) crossover is performed.
 4. **Mutation** -- Each made child has a chance to mutate i.e., alter the weights or biases.
 I found out that bigger mutation (uniform distribution with large range) is vital to achieve greater results.
 5. **Repeat** -- If the sum of fitness score of the created children is greater than theirs parents, the children go to the next generation.
 The process starts from the beginning